Looking for the ultimate Banff and Jasper itinerary for your Canadian Rockies road trip?

 In the morning, complete a spectacular hike on the Maligne Canyon, followed by a visit to Maligne Lake and Medicine Lake.
 In the evening, take the Jasper Skytram to see panoramic views of Jasper National Park from the top of Whistler Mountain.

 ➡ Looking for a tour from Jasper to Maligne Canyon and Maligne Lake?
-This highly-rated small group Jasper National Park Tour includes the Maligne Canyon hike, Maligne Lake cruise or guided hike, Medicine Lake, and scenic stops.
+This highly-rated small group Jasper Wildlife and Waterfalls Tour with Maligne Lake Cruise from Jasper includes the Maligne Canyon hike, Maligne Lake cruise, Medicine Lake, and scenic stops.

 Maligne canyon hike